graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

     });
 ```

+Please throw a `ValidationError` exception or call `ctx.ReportError` to return a validation error to
+the client.
+Throwing `ExecutionError` will prevent further validation rules from being executed,
+and throwing other exceptions will be caught by the unhandled exception handler.
+This is different
+than the `Parser` and `Validator` delegates, or scalar coercion methods, which will not trigger the
+unhandled exception handler.

 ### 7. `@pattern` custom directive added for validating input values against a regular expression pattern

 This directive allows for specifying a regular expression pattern to validate the input value.